Dr Jonathan M. Aitken

 Dr Aitken has previously worked in the Computer Science Department at the University of York, where he was a member of the High Integrity Systems Engineering Group, working on safety in Systems-of-Systems, especially dynamic risk assessment, and developed interests in evolving justifiably safe systems.
 During this time he also acted as an independent assessor for the Industrial Avionics Working Group (IAWG) developing a process for documenting modular software safety cases.

-- Autonomous reconfiguration of systems, including robotics;
+- Autonomous reconfiguration of robotic systems;

 Watch some of our Intelligent Flying Robots.

 - Towards Autonomous Robotic Systems.
 Springer International Publishing.

 - Language-free graphical signage improves human performance and reduces anxiety when working collaboratively with robots.
 The International Journal of Advanced Manufacturing Technology, 100(1-4), 55-73.
 View this article in WRRO